reframejs/reframe/docs/overview.template.md

  - Custom server framework, such as Express, Koa, etc. (Reframe uses hapi by default)
  - Custom build tool, such as Rollup (Reframe uses webpack by default)
  - etc.

-##### Universality

-When React came out in 2013, it was predominantly used to create interactive views (in other words, DOM-dynamic views).
-It is, nowadays, more and more used to create non-interactive views as well (in other words, DOM-static views).

-But segragated: you have tools (e.g. Gatsby) to create HTML-static apps or Server-rendered apps (e.g. Next.js) but you Reframe aims to be universal:

-we expect this trend to continue to the point where React becomes the de facto universal view library.
-(The section "The Future of React" provides the rationale.)

-Let's, for example, imagine that we want to create a web app where 95% of the app's UI is not interactive.
-In other words, 95% of the DOM is static.
-As explained in the section "The Future of React", it makes sense to use React to implement our entire UI, even for the DOM-static part of the UI.
-Reframe allows you to create such 95% DOM-static app today.

-Reframe embraces this future by supporting pretty much every type of web apps.
-In short, no matter what kind of web app you want, you can use Reframe to quickly get started.

-When React came out in 2013, it was predominantly used for the browser / the DOM.
-It is, nowadays, more and more used to generate HTML, and we expect this trend to continue to the point where React becomes the de facto universal view library.
-(The section "The Future of React" provides the rationale.)

-Let's, for example, imagine that we want to create a web app where 95% of the app's UI is not interactive.
-In other words, 95% of the DOM is static.
-As explained in the section "The Future of React", it makes sense to use React to implement our entire UI, even for the DOM-static part of the UI.
-Reframe allows you to create such 95% DOM-static app today.

-Reframe embraces this future by supporting pretty much every type of web apps.
-In short, no matter what kind of web app you want, you can use Reframe to quickly get started.

 ##### Performance